Air Force Junior Reserve Officer Training Corps: Chain of command and classroom procedures

 AFJROTC is unique in its class procedures than typical classes that one takes in high school.
-AFJROTC is structured to be run predominantly by cadets, with the supervision of the Senior Aerospace Science Instructor (Teacher).
+AFJROTC is structured to be run predominantly by cadets, with the supervision of the Senior Aerospace Science Instructor (SASI) and Aerospace Science Instructor (ASI).
 Every Corps of Cadets has a chain of command similar to that in the actual military.
-At the top of the chain there is the Corps Commander who has his/her cabinet of officers below them that are in charge of the tasks of the corps.
+At the top of the chain there is the Corps Commander who has his/her staff of leadership.
 The senior staff of cadets along with the Corps Commander decides what activities the Corps will partake in and/or sponsor.
-The SASI (Senior Aerospace Science Instructor) oversees the activities and helps the corps achieve their goals.
+The SASI (Senior Aerospace Science Instructor) and ASI (Aerospace Science Instructor) oversee the activities and helps the corps achieve their unit and Head Quarter Goals.
+The SASI is a retired Air Force Commissioned Officer, and the ASI is a retired Air Force Senior Non-Commissioned Officer.
+The size of the Cadet Corps dictates the number of instructors.
+At a minimum all instructors are required to have a Bachelor's Degree, and a majority of them have their Master's Degree.

 Curriculum

 Curriculum in Air Force Junior Reserve Officer Training Corps is spent instructing cadets about leadership, aerospace science, and how to become enlightened citizens.
 Leadership instruction is achieved by partial study of the matter, but is predominantly experience based.
 There are multiple leadership positions that cadets can hold that vary from Corps to Corps, but one similarity between all Corps is the chain of command that each one functions by.
 Cadets can work their way up the ladder of leadership in order to develop their skills.
 Instruction in aerospace science consists primarily of the study of aerodynamics, the history of the Air Force, and the protocol of being a cadet in the Air Force JROTC program.